Dr Ana Cristina Vasconcelos

 I hold a first degree in History, a Post-Graduate Diploma in Information Science from the University of Lisboa, Portugal, and a PhD from Sheffield Hallam University on “Defining discourses: the role of discourse in the organizational adaptation of information systems’.

-- Member of the Faculty of Social Sciences Post-Graduate Research Committee.
+- Member of the Faculty of Social Sciences Research and Innovation Committee

 - Research interests